 This rich, tangy, and nutty sauce may be the ultimate dip for fresh Vietnamese spring rolls, but there’s so much more you can do with it too!
 In this recipe, I teach you how to make Vietnamese peanut sauce in a few minutes with less than 5 ingredients.
 I also give you some ideas for what to pair with this versatile sauce!

-How to Make Authentic Vietnamese Peanut Sauce
+How to Make Authentic Vietnamese Peanut Sauce?

-Luckily, this sauce is extremely easy to make and comes together in just a few minutes using ingredients you may already have in your pantry.
+Luckily, this peanut dipping sauce recipe is extremely easy to make and comes together in just a few minutes using ingredients you may already have in your pantry.
 You’d be surprised how boiling together a simple combination of peanut butter, hoisin, vinegar, and water – yes, that’s all you need – can create such a dynamic sauce!

 Vietnamese Peanut Sauce for Vegans and Vegetarians